pedromarcello21/M.O.M./README.md

 This is my first e-mail messaging bot that messages my mom every day to tell her how much I love her.
 This bot send a prompt to the OpenAI API to write a message expressing the love I have for my mom.
 An email is then sent to my mom with the output of this prompt.

-#Commit on 10/27 so bot isn't rendered idle
+#Commit on 3/31 so bot isn't idle